yunchieh0227/Facebook-Recruiting-IV-Human-or-Robot-/README.md

 # Facebook-Recruiting-IV-Human-or-Robot-
-Predict if an online bid is made by a machine or a human
+Machine_Learning_Final_Project: Predict if an online bid is made by a machine or a human